estacimo/EstasBookStore/README.txt

 Added Product object, Category and CoverType lists Intalled package Microsoft.AspNetCore.Mvc.ViewFeatures Added ﻿using Microsoft.AspNetCore.Mvc.Rendering; using statement at the top of ProductVM.cs

+1734
+Added the IActionResult Upsert to the ProductController and modified the API call to include the Category and CoverType properties